Proven results of Laser Spine Institute’s minimally invasive spine surgery

 Get the facts about Laser Spine Institute’s procedures

-While the laser is only used in approximately 20 to 30 percent of our procedures at Laser Spine Institute, our highly skilled surgeons perform more minimally invasive outpatient procedures each month than any other spine surgery facility in the world — and there are many reasons why:
+While the laser is only used in approximately 20 to 30 percent of our procedures at Laser Spine Institute, our highly skilled surgeons perform thousands of procedures each year — and there are many reasons why:

 When it comes to making the right decision about your spine care, the numbers don’t lie — and our innovative team of experts has produced several case studies to validate them.